anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/custom-connectors.md

 next:
   description: ''
 ---
-## Overview

-The Custom Connector feature allows you to bring data from any external API or Webhook into the Lifesight Unified Marketing Measurement (UMM) platform.
+The Custom Connector feature allows you to bring data from any external API or Webhook into the Lifesight platform.
 This enables you to integrate platforms and systems that are not available as pre-built Lifesight integrations.

 With Custom Connectors, you can: